Drifting

 Relentless currents push ever on, bringing me to a different place.

-and watch for islands of activity in the larger sea of life.
+watching for islands of activity in the larger sea of life.

 Some schools seam so full of joy, others filled with strife.